hanami/guides/content/v2.0/views/input-and-exposures.md

 You can create private exposures that are not passed to the template.
 This is helpful if you have an exposure that other exposures will depend on, but is not otherwise needed in the template.

-Here, only the author's name is exposed:
+Here only the author's name is exposed:

 ```ruby
 # app/views/authors/show.rb